Committed to ensuring you receive the best possible care for your gastrointestinal cancer.

 Visit our wellness calendar to find out about upcoming support programs at Ackerman Cancer Center.

-Treatment is based on the location of the cancer, the stage and severity of the cancer.
-Surgery, radiation and chemotherapy are all options that may be used, often in combination.
+Treatment is based on the location of the cancer, the stage of the cancer, and the severity of the cancer.
+Surgery, radiation, and chemotherapy are all options that may be used, often in combination.

 A variety of radiation therapy techniques are used in the treatment of gastrointestinal cancers, such as: